-Charles Hirschkind is an Associate Professor of Anthropology.
+Charles Hirschkind is a Professor of Anthropology.
 His research interests include religious practice, media technologies, and emergent forms of political community in the Middle East and North America.
 He has held teaching positions at the University of Wisconsin, Madison, the University of Toronto, and the New School of Social Research in New York.
 Hirschkind received his M.A. in Anthropology from Columbia University in 1989 and his Ph.D. from Johns Hopkins University in 1999.

 - Powers of the Secular Modern: Talal Asad and His Interlocutors, edited with David Scott.
 Stanford: Stanford University Press, 2005

 - The Ethical Soundscape: Cassette-Sermons and Islamic Counterpublics.
 New York: Columbia University Press, 2006.